Political corruption and language debates

 Gabriel Cañellas Fons (right) was the first president of the autonomous government of the Balearic Islands since the territory gained autonomy in 1983, but was forced to resign in 1995 after being re-elected several times.
 He was implicated in a vast corruption affair in which a large part of the political class was implicated.
 This was followed by a political alternation between the Socialist Party of Francesc Antich i Oliver and the Popular Party, until a new corruption scandal broke in 2010 (Palma Arena), this time involving left-wing leaders.
 The Socialist president had to divest himself of some of his support, but this was not enough to consolidate his position, and the right won the following year, the year in which the King of Spain's son-in-law Iñaki Urdangarin found himself compromised in a case of misappropriation of public funds, the Babel affair, derived from the Palma Arena affair.

 This economic problem was soon compounded by the reform of the education system: José Ramón Bauzá's government decided to replace the use of Catalan in Balearic schools with English, creating deep social unrest on the islands.
 The reform was finally cancelled in autumn 2014, and Education Minister Juana Maria Camps was dismissed.
 Numerous demonstrations followed in support of Bauzá's resignation.
 Since then, language policy has featured prominently in political debates.
 In 2016, Francina Armengol's government made Catalan a compulsory requirement for access to a regional civil service post.
 In 2018, a decree was even put in place making Catalan a prerequisite for working in the Balearic Islands' public hospitals.
-This measure provoked indignation in the health services and the departure of a number of foreign doctors (many from Latin America or Spanish regions where Catalan is not spoken), even though the current health system suffers from understaffing.
+A measure that provoked indignation in the health services and the departure of some foreign doctors (many from Latin America or Spanish regions where Catalan is not spoken), even though the health system was suffering from understaffing.
+In August 2023, the far-right political party VOX called for the decree to be rescinded; knowing how to speak Catalan was no longer compulsory to practice as a doctor or nurse.
+This came as a shock to the native population, who found themselves forced to express themselves in a language other than their own to explain situations that were sometimes very personal.

 Agriculture in search of a better life